About the Savic Lab

 The Team

-The Savic Lab team is a blend of molecular biologists, bioinformaticians, and geneticists who apply their skills to address outstanding research questions in leukemia pharmacogenomics.
+The Savic Lab team is a blend of molecular biologists, geneticists and computational biologists who apply their unique skills to address outstanding basic and translational research questions on the pharmacogenomics of leukemia treatment.

 Our research summary